Abdillahi-A/GeniusLyricsScraper/README.md

 # GeniusLyricsScraper

+## What does it do?
-Find the lyrics for your favourite songs!
+Find the lyrics for your favourite songs and prints it to your terminal.

-## Requirements:
+# Requirements:
 `pip install requests, bs4`